mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - http://<Public-IP mapped to the VIP address--this info can be found in the Azure portal>

-Delete the objects you created in this lab
+Access the Azure portal to delete the objects you created in this lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
- Right Click on the Resource group and select Delete Resource Group

    - Resource Groups
    - Select your Resource Group